monday15/lounge-gtk-theme/README.md

 Clone repository (or download release), run following commands from project directory:
 `meson build`
 `sudo ninja -C build install`

+You can also download last release and simply copy Lounge directory from archieve to your themes folder.
 > "build" is a name of build folder, you can change it if you need.

 Fedora users can install theme via copr: